All posts

 What triggers a freeze

-Payment processors operate risk scoring systems that are rarely visible to the account holder.
+Payment processors operate risk scoring systems — shaped by Bank Secrecy Act requirements and their own banking relationships — that are rarely visible to the account holder.
 Several factors feed into these models:

 The type of business activity — certain categories face higher scrutiny regardless of compliance posture.